WNProject/DockerBuildWindows/README.md

 [![License]](LICENSE)
 [![Build][Build Badge]][Build Workflow]

-A docker container containing all needed **MSVC** C/C++ build tools.
+A docker container containing all needed **Windows** C/C++ build tools.
 Each container will contain only one version of **MSVC** but will contain all additional libraries and build tools needed (**Python 3**, **Ninja**, etc).

 ## Usage

 There are 2 ways to use this container [Interactive](#interactive) and [Command](#command) mode.
 In both cases the `VS_ARCH` environment variable can be used to tell the container which target tool-chain architecture you want to configure for.
-The allowed values are `x86` and `amd64`, any other options will the container to exit.
+The allowed values are `x86` and `amd64`, any other options will cause the container to exit.

 ### Interactive